 My experiences with vinyl versions of this album began many years ago with the 2005 Classic Records mono reissue.
 Though visually near mint, that copy had significant surface noise (a problem I’ve sadly run into again and again with Classic reissues — not all, but most).
 After ditching that copy, I spent several years getting more familiar with the material by listening to the 2003 stereo RVG Edition CD before I acquired the 2014 Music Matters mono reissue.
 I’m not nearly as fanatical about Music Matters as most jazz fans, but the fact that they released this as a single 33 R.P.M. disc in mono got my attention.
 Mastered by Kevin Gray, it is sonically astonishing.
 Through all this, I’ve always kept my eye on auctions for the rarer “NEW YORK USA” mono reissues of this with the RVG stamp and ear.
 These pressings sell for much less than copies brandishing some form of the “West 63rd NYC” address on the labels, but I was always outbid.

 Fast forward to 2018.
 About a month ago I was in an esteemed NYC record store and there on the counter sat a stack of clean looking vintage jazz records.
 “Excuse me, are these for sale?”, I asked.
-“Those aren’t for sale,” the owner quipped, though the owner did add that the records would be available in the coming days.
+“Those aren’t for sale,” the owner quipped, though he did add that the records would be available in the coming days.
 As I was leaving, I did see the owner pull this copy of Blue Train out of the stack for inspection, though I didn’t really think much of it at the time.
 Later that week, that record showed up in the store’s Instagram feed along with a couple other choice jazz albums.
 This was definitely a case of seeing a collection of clean records that were undoubtedly cared for by a single owner, such a rare occurrence that it makes you feel like you need to go home with at least one of them.
 So I acted fast.
 I hopped in the shower, threw some clothes on, and headed for the train hoping to beat the rush.

 On the way there I was texting with a friend and we were predicting the price tag on Blue Train, so when I walked in the door and peered at the sticker from the other side of the counter I was amazed to find that the number was close to half of my higher estimate.
 The labels were gorgeous, the vinyl was incredibly flat and weighty, and the original plain paper sleeve was included — a sign that it was an earlier West 63rd “INC/R” pressing.
 But most importantly, the vinyl was out-of-sight beautiful, with only two light unfeelable marks.
 Normally I want to listen to the record before a bigger purchase like this, but this was unquestionably a top copy so there was no hesitation on my behalf to throw my money down.
 When I got home, the playback did not disappoint in any way, and the LP really looks and plays as if I bought it new…no need to ever “upgrade” to an earlier pressing down the road with this one.